neves350/todo-app-web/README.md

 # Todo App - Angular 20

-A modern, reactive todo application built with Angular 20, showcasing the power of signals, computed values, and effects for state management.
+A modern, reactive todo application built with Angular 20, showcasing NgRx Signals for state management with signalStore, computed values, and effects.

 ## 🚀 Tech Stack